Died aged c. 74

 Harriet Martineau.
 Novelist, political economist, and England's first woman journalist, regained her health here 1840-1845.

 57 Front Street, Tynemouth, United Kingdom where they regained her health (1840-1845)

 HARRIET MARTINEAU 1802 - 1876 Writer and social reformer lectured here.

-Rydal Road, Ambleside, United Kingdom where she lectured
+Rydal Road, Ambleside, United Kingdom where they lectured